DN-debug/peux-os-sitebuild/src/pages/keybindings.md

   - title: LEFTWM
     actions: []
     type: section_content
-    content: >+
+    content: >
       The below keybindings are only specific to LEFTWM.
 Only the important keybindings are included, few of the keybindings would require you to explore the configuration further.
 The general purpose keybindings such as for launching applications or menus are not included here.

-      Note: LeftWM is pretty new, so you might see some weirdness within the environment, but since it has a huge potential that's why I don't think that including it is a mistake.
+      Note: LeftWM is pretty new in comparison to the rest of the TWMs, so you might see some weirdness within the environment, but since it has a huge potential that's why I don't think that including it is a mistake.
+Give it a go.
 template: advanced
 title: Keybindings
 ---